therealOri/Genter/README.md

 <br />

 # ToDo
-- [_] A new way of storing and fetching domain names/websites.
+- [ ] A new way of storing and fetching domain names/websites.
 So genter can have more than 1 domain name at a time stored within the database with different notes and passwords.
 (Need help with this)

-- [x] A new project name that's cool and isn't just "password" + "gen" mashed together.
 __ __

 <br />